interactive-solutions/dashboard/README.md

 We are using stylelint, eslint and prettier as code quality tools.
 Rules are extended from external packages and defined in `.eslintrc.js`, `.prettierrc.js` and `.stylelintrc.js`.
 Make sure your IDE use these files.
 It is recommended to make your IDE run lint fixes on save.

-To get reports on lint issues you can run `yarn eslint:report && stylelint:report && prettier:report`
+To get reports on lint and typescript issues you can run `yarn eslint:report && stylelint:report && prettier:report && typescript:report`
-To manually fix lint issues you can run `yarn eslint:fix && stylelint:fix && prettier:fix`
+To automatically fix some lint issues you can run `yarn eslint:fix && stylelint:fix && prettier:fix`

-To be allowed to push, lint needs to be ok.
+We have a "pre-push hook" that checks code quality before pushing it to the remote branch.
+It is defined in `.huskyrc.js` and checks the code using the same commands as specified above.
+Any errors reported will only be shown to you.
+If you get errors, simply fix whatever is reported and push again (just don't forget to `add` and `commit` your fixes)

 ### Useful commands